Javits Center: Planning

 The city and state identified three sites for a convention center: the Penn Central rail yard between 11th and 12th Avenues north of 34th Street; Battery Park City; and in the west 40s near Times Square, somewhere between 6th and 7th Avenues or 7th and 8th Avenues.
 The Battery Park City site was rejected because it was considered to be too far from midtown hotels.
 The Times Square plan, by the Regional Plan Association, was not seriously considered by the city.
 The rail yard site was originally proposed by the local community to avoid direct residential displacement that would be caused by office and residential development associated with the convention center.
 As an alternative to forestall the negative impacts of both, Daniel Gutman, an environmental planner working with the Clinton Planning Council, proposed that the convention center and all major development be located south of 42nd Street.

 Concurrently, in July 1974, Donald Trump's company Trump Enterprises Inc. offered to buy an option on the 100 acre 60th Street Yard and the 44 acre 30th Street Yard for a combined $100 million; the sale to Trump was approved in U.S. federal court in March 1975.
 Following the sale.
 Trump offered to build a convention center for $110 million on the site of the 30th Street Yard.
 In December 1975, Trump hired Der Scutt to design a convention center on the 30th Street Yard's site.
 The 1.5 e6ft2 structure would have included a 500,000 ft2 main exhibit floor; a banquet hall, restaurants, and meeting rooms on the second floor; and a tennis club and solar-heat equipment on the roof.
+He offered to waive his fee—provided he could name the structure for his family.
 The city and state governments eventually chose the rail yard site.
 Although Trump's offer to build the Convention Center was rejected, he was paid a broker's commission by Penn Central.